gmdsi/GMDSI_notebooks/docs/part2/freyberg_prior_monte_carlo.md

 The same can be accomplished with `pestpp-ies` by assigning the `NOPTMAX` control variable to -1 and either providing `pestpp-ies` with a predefined parameter ensebmle (the same as we did for `pestpp-swp`) or by providing the parameter covariance matrix and allowing `pestpp-ies` to sample from the prior itself.

 The next few cells do something slightly different.
-Here we will use `pestpp-ies` to undertake prior MC, but assuming to correlation between parameters.
+Here we will use `pestpp-ies` to undertake prior MC, but assuming no correlation between parameters.
 Here, prior parameter uncertainty is diagonal and determined solely based on the parameter bounds in the PEST control file.

 First set some `pest++` options and re-write the control file.